Freight Shipping from Laredo to Milwaukee

 How much does it cost to ship freight from Laredo to Milwaukee?

-Full truckload (FTL) rates from Laredo, TX to Milwaukee, WI currently range from $3,507-$4,322 for a standard dry van load over the 1,631-mile route.
+Full truckload (FTL) rates from Laredo, TX to Milwaukee, WI currently range $3,507-$4,322 (roughly $2.15-$2.66 per mile over 1,631 miles).
 LTL shipments typically cost $1,097-$1,786 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Laredo to Milwaukee?